Meet our Board of Directors

 “Having lost my mom to colon cancer, I thought I knew how to protect myself and had already had several cancer screenings.
 But out of nowhere, at age 43, my life changed instantly when I was diagnosed with Stage IV Esophageal Cancer.
 A nonsmoker, having always eaten healthy and exercised regularly (with no symptoms of reflux, etc.), I was terrified and really thought my days were numbered.
 Through perseverance, lots of self-advocacy, and an amazing integrated team of compassionate physicians, I’m living a very healthy, active life — something that was never presented as a possibility.
 I look forward to sharing my insight and experience with ECAN to help advance awareness, medical care, and hope for others.

-Dana Deighton is an accomplished professional with experience in corporate marketing, publishing, and partner/project management.
-After 20+ years at National Geographic, she is now Associate Director of Outreach and Strategic Partnerships at Scripps Research working on the All of Research Program, a historic effort to accelerate research and improve health by gathering data from one million or more people living in the United States.
+Prior to the MRA, Dana was Associate Director of Outreach & Strategic Partnerships at Scripps Research Institute, where she led recruitment and engagement activities for the National Institute of Health’s All of Us campaign which aims to accelerate research and improve health through precision medicine by gathering data from one million or more people in the United States.

 Michael E. Hora